Event Report: Sunshine FRC Property Mediation

 On Thursday 28 May 2020, the Victorian Family Law Pathways Network – Greater Melbourne in collaboration with Sunshine Family Relationship Centre, hosted a local event designed for the legal profession to explain the process for property dispute resolution.

-This event marked the inaugural event and is the first step for the VFLPN to introduce our network to the western suburbs, and host collaborative meetings.
-These meetings are a platform for professionals meet to discuss issues and referral processes within in the family law sector of Melbourne’s western suburbs.
+This event was the first step for the VFLPN to introduce our network to the western suburbs, and host collaborative meetings.
+These meetings are a platform for professionals to meet and discuss issues and referral processes within in the family law sector of Melbourne’s western suburbs.
 The inaugural collaborative meeting for family law professionals in the Western suburbs took place on Thursday 26 November 2020.

-The Sunshine FRC is offering their clients Family Dispute Resolution for property disputes as well as parenting, and was seeking to establish referral relationships with local lawyers who understand and support the dispute resolution process.
+The Sunshine FRC had begun to offer their clients family dispute resolution for property disputes as well as parenting, and was seeking to establish referral relationships with local lawyers who understand and support the dispute resolution process.
 The VFLPN organised and hosted a ZOOM webinar with interested members of our network to facilitate these referral relationships.

 Relationships Australia Victoria Model